Receiver operating characteristic (ROC) movies, universal ROC (UROC) curves, and coefficient of predictive ability (CPA): Coefficient of predictive ability ( )

 \subsection{Computational issues}

 We turn to a discussion of the computational costs of generalized ROC analysis for a dataset of the form \eqref{eq:real} or \eqref{eq:real2class} with $n$ instances and $m \leq n$ classes.

-It is well known that a traditional ROC curve can be generated from a dataset with $n$ instances in $O(n \log n)$ operations (Fawcett, 2006, Algorithm 1).
-A ROC movie comprises $m - 1$ traditional ROC curves, so in a naive approach, ROC movies can be computed in $O(mn \log n)$ operations.
+It is well known that a traditional ROC curve can be generated from a dataset with $n$ instances in $O(n \log n)$ operations \citep[Algorithm 1]{Fawcett2006}.
+A ROC movie comprises $m - 1$ traditional ROC curves, so in a na\"{i}ve approach, ROC movies can be computed in $O(mn \log n)$ operations.
 However, our implementation takes advantage of recursive relations between consecutive component curves ROC$_{i-1}$ and ROC$_i$.
 While a formal analysis will need to be left to future work, we believe that our algorithm has computational costs of $O(n \log n)$ operations only.
+If the number $m$ of unique values of the outcome is large, then for all practical purposes the ROC movie can be shown at a modest number $m_0$ of distinct values only, at a computational cost of $O(m_0 n \log n)$ operations.
+For example, in the setting of Fig.~\ref{fig:ROCM_HRES_PST} in the meteorological case study in Section \ref{sec:NWP} there are $m = 35,993$ unique values of the outcome, whereas the ROC movie uses $m_0 = 401$ frames only.
 For the vertical averaging of the component curves in the construction of UROC curves, we partition the unit interval into 1,000 equally sized subintervals.

-Importantly, CPA can be computed in $O(n \log n)$ operations, without any need to invoke ROC analysis, by sorting $x_1, \ldots, x_n$ and $y_1, \ldots, y_n$, computing the respective mid ranks and classes, and plugging into the rank based representation \eqref{eq:num.denom}.
+Importantly, $\CPA$ can be computed in $O(n \log n)$ operations, without any need to invoke ROC analysis, by sorting $x_1, \ldots, x_n$ and $y_1, \ldots, y_n$, computing the respective mid ranks and classes, and plugging into the rank based representation \eqref{eq:num.denom}.
+Similarly, there are algorithms for the computation of the C index in $O(n \log n)$ operations \citep{Knight1966, Christensen2005}.